Pre-Construction Planner vs. Interior Designer: What's the Difference?

 The Ideal Sequence

-For the best results, the sequence is: Pre-Construction Planner first, then Contractor, then Interior Designer (if needed for decorating and staging).
-Each professional handles the phase they're best equipped for, and the project flows smoothly from planning to construction to finishing.
+For the best results, the sequence is: pre-construction planner first, then contractor, then interior designer or decorator.
+Each professional handles the phase they're best equipped for, and the project moves forward without gaps or overlaps.